rmdss/SI/README.md

 <li>Question 4: What is the perception of the customers who use the mobile apps about the security of the application?</li>
 <li>Question 5: How is the customer satisfaction about the banking mobile apps?</li>

+<b>Data Collection</>

+<pstyle="text-align:justify;">Target group was the people who are using banking mobile apps in Sri Lanka.
+Data was collected via facebook.
+113 responses received.</p>